 HIV Can Be Cured

 Myth.
-There is no cure for HIV, but treatment can keep virus levels low and help maintain your immune system.
+At this time, there is no cure for HIV in most cases, but treatment can keep virus levels low and help maintain your immune system.
 Some drugs interfere with proteins HIV needs to copy itself; others block the virus from entering or inserting its genetic material into your immune cells.
 Your doctor will consider your general health, the health of your immune system, and the amount of virus in your body to decide when to start treatment.

 Anyone Can Get HIV

 Fact.
-About 56,000 people in the U.S. get HIV each year, and 18,000 people with AIDS die each year.
+About 50,000 people in the U.S. get HIV each year, and 15,500 people with AIDS die each year.
 Anyone can get HIV -- men, women, and children, people who are gay or straight.
-Men who have sex with men make up more than half (53%) of new HIV infections each year.
-Women account for 27% of new infections, and children 13%.
-African-Americans make up almost half of all new HIV infections each year.
+Men who have sex with men make up about 29,000 new HIV infections each year.
+Women account for over 8,000 new infections.
+African-Americans continue to experience the most severe burden of HIV, compared with other races and ethnicities.

 Sex Is Safe When Both Partners Have HIV

 Myth.
-Just because you and your partner both have HIV, doesn't mean you should forget about protection when you have sex.
+Just because you and your partner both have HIV, doesn't mean you should forget about protection when having sex.
 Using a condom or other latex barrier can help protect you from other sexually transmitted diseases as well as other strains of HIV, which may be resistant to anti-HIV medication.
 Even if you are being treated and feel well you can still infect others.

 You Can Have a Baby if You Are HIV-Positive

 Fact.
 Infected mothers can indeed pass HIV to their babies during pregnancy or delivery.
 However, you can lower the risk by working with your doctor and getting the appropriate care and medication.
-Pregnant women with HIV can take medications to treat their infection and to protect their babies against the virus.
+Pregnant women with HIV can take medications to treat their infection and to help protect their babies against the virus.

 You Can’t Avoid Other HIV-Related Infections